CS171/Homework_instructions/week-08/lab/week-08_lab.md

     Similar to the pieChart, add a tooltip when hovering over a country path.
 Also, change the color while hovering to have a nice hover effect.
-If you don't know the code by heart, just look it up in activity I. (Don't forget to append an actual tooltip div!)
-Make sure to include all information that you have access to in the tooltip.
+If you don't know the code by heart, just look it up in Activity I. (Don't forget to append an actual tooltip div!)

     &nbsp;